 Decorating With Chandeliers

 With so many different styles of chandelier lighting, it can be hard to know where to start shopping.
-LuxeDecor makes it easy for you, organizing its styles for sale by color, size, and style.
+LuxeDecor makes it easy for you, organizing its styles by color, such as white, off white chandeliers, black, grey, blue chandeliers, size, and style.
 LuxeDecor carries the classics such as gold and bronze fixtures, but also offers a variety of other finishes such as black and white styles.
 Your chandelier lighting should reflect the style of your room.
-If you’re into mid-century modern design, consider purchasing a vintage or sputnik chandelier.
+If you’re into mid-century modern design, consider purchasing a vintage or sputnik chandelier check chandeliers of Currey and Company.
 You could also purchase contemporary lights for your space to create a nice contrast between the modern and vintage elements.
 Clustered pendant styles work well over dining room tables, or above a kitchen island.
 Drum styles are simple, and blend into the background.
 A drum shade light is a great casual option for when you don’t want your chandelier lighting to steal the show.
 Flush mount and round fixtures are other examples of classic styles.
 LuxeDecor also carries many different unique chandelier lighting styles such as wine barrel fixtures, lantern styles, rectangular styles, outdoor, and orb styles.

 Installation of Chandeliers